m7s8n6/astudio/README.md

 - `GET /api/user`: Retrieve the authenticated user's details.
 Requires authentication.

-- Add your custom endpoints here...
+- Rest endpoints are according to the guidelines provided.

 ## Authentication